INFORMATION

 8. CONSENT WITHDRAWAL

-In cases the legal basis is represented by consent, it will be possible at any time, to exercise the right to withdraw consent, in the hypotheses in which the same was provided under the GDPR, using the data contact indicated in this Information.
+Where the legal basis is consent, it will be possible at any time, to exercise the right to withdraw consent, in the cases in which the same was provided under the GDPR, using the data contact indicated in this Information.
 This will make it impossible for the Data Controller to continue to use the Personal Data for the indicated purposes, without prejudice to the lawfulness of the processing based on consent before revocation.

 9. PROCESSING METHOD